Horsemens/Predictive-Maintenance/README.md

 # Predictive-Maintenance
-Predictive Maintenance in automobile using Machine Learning and IOT
+Predictive Maintenance in automobile using Machine Learning and IOT.